aibasel/pyperplan/README.rst

 The instructors of the course in which pyperplan was created were Malte Helmert and Robert Mattmüller.

-If you want to get in touch with us, you can contact us via bitbucket's message features.
-If you prefer regular email, Malte's email address can easily be found on the web.
+If you want to get in touch with us, please contact Robert Mattmüller or Jendrik Seipp.
+Their email addresses can easily be found on the web.